What Is The Impact Of Shein’s Fast Fashion?

 But when it comes to the environmental impact that Shein has, the lukewarm efforts and the “E for effort” attitude I offered to Shein feel too generous in my mind.

 Similar to their social efforts, Shein has a lot of room for improvement.
 But unlike their social efforts, Shein’s environmental impact is even more of an embarrassment.
-In environmental terms, their claims amount to greenwashing.
+Compared to genuine sustainable clothing brands efforts, their claims amount to greenwashing.
 Here is why.

 Featured Article: 3 Ways The Fashion Industry Can Be More Sustainable